 I've gone through a week of extremes: first feeling like I can totally make this happen.

-I made a plan for figuring out how long it takes the antibodies to get out of my system (after the baby comes), letting my digestive system do some serious healing, then figuring out if milk is actually something I have a cross-reactivity response to, or if that advice was just an example of my doctor being extra careful because being pregnant seems to make my reactions to gluten and dairy more pronounced.
+I made a plan for figuring out how long it takes the antibodies to get out of my system (after the baby comes), letting my digestive system do some serious healing, then figuring out if milk is actually something I have a cross-reactivity response to, or if that advice was just an example of my doctor being extra careful because being pregnant seems to make my reactions to gluten and dairy more pronounced....and then crying because I can never have [insert emotionally important food here] again.

 While I'm not sure that making the change either right before the baby comes or right after (when I'm also going to be trying to make the switch from disposable to cloth diapers), it's going to be the first time we can get a relatively clear picture of what my hormones look like (because I won't be pregnant).
 A clear picture is something I feel like I need in order to really move forward.
 Just so's I'm being clear.